Shivapande25/Document---processor/README.md

 export OPENAI_API_KEY="your-openai-api-key"
 ```

-4.Usage:
+4. Usage:
 a)Place the document (PDF, CSV, JSON) you want to process in the project directory.
 b)Open the ```chroma_document_processor.py``` script and edit the following lines to match your file path and question:
 ```
 file_path = "your_document.pdf"  # Replace with your actual document path
 question = "What is the document about?"
 ```
-5.Run the script:
+5. Run the script:
 ```
 python chroma_document_processor.py
 ```
-6.Example:
+6. Example:
 If you have a PDF document named report.pdf and want to ask, "What is the main topic of the report?", modify the file_path and question variables and run the script.
 The script will:
 1)Load and split the document into chunks.